cardano-scaling/website/monthly/2024-07-monthly.md

 The monthly review meeting for July 2024 was held on 2024-07-22 via Google Meet, presenting these [slides][slides] and this [recording][recording].

-Most likely due to summer breaks, we have not had many community members joined us on the review meeting this time.
-It was nontheless great to have Blockfrost demonstrate their experiments in using mithril certificates delivered through Blockfrost in a forked Nami version.
-This demo really makes it clear how light clients can benefit from Mithril verifiable transactions.
+Despite the likely impact of summer breaks on attendance, it was great to have Blockfrost demonstrate their experiments using Mithril certificates delivered through Blockfrost in a forked Nami version.
+This demo clearly illustrates how light clients can benefit from Mithril verifiable transactions.

-On the Hydra side, we are very happy that we could finally get incremental decommits merged and ready to be released.
-While it took some time, this was the first substantial feature that was not really covered by the original Hydra Head paper and proves that the protocol can grow and expand into what users will need.
-We appreciate all the great input from the Hydra working group on which features we should build next and its exciting to see the community interest in Hydras future.
+On the Hydra side, we are very pleased to have successfully merged and prepared the incremental decommits feature for release.
+Although this process took some time, it marks the first substantial feature not originally covered by the Hydra head paper, demonstrating the protocol's capacity to grow and meet user needs.
+We appreciate all the valuable input from the Hydra working group regarding the features we should develop next and are excited to see the growing community interest in Hydra's future.

 [slides]: https://docs.google.com/presentation/d/17T18tNIJZPTiEfc2Psb1C6GRxt04hRNj16E5BiAML_I
 [recording]: https://drive.google.com/file/d/1sXYt1MZJtrq1jARha-MGLMWVORvSUjEv